-What should your live studio studio look like?
+What should your live streaming studio look like?
 What kind of gear do you need to get started with live streaming?
 What camera do you recommend?
 Do you use a green screen?
 Can I connect a microphone?
 Where did you get those lights?

 We get asked these questions… a lot.
 So we asked Luria to take us all behind-the-scenes of her live streaming studio and walk you all through what she uses, what she recommends, and why.